jaylee137/gouse/README.md

 ## 🧬 Dependencies

+- Gouse is built on top of the following below and others open-source projects

-Special thanks to the following dependencies that helped make this project possible:
+- Special thanks to the following dependencies that helped make this project possible:
   - [Google UUID](github.com/google/uuid) - A fast and simple UUID library for Go 🔑
   - [Survey v2](github.com/AlecAivazis/survey/v2) - A golang library for building interactive prompts with full support for windows and posix terminals 🙋
   - [Bubbletea](github.com/charmbracelet/bubbletea) - A powerful little TUI framework 🏗
   - [Go-cache](github.com/patrickmn/go-cache) - An in-memory key:value store/cache (similar to Memcached) 🗄
   - [BenchStat](golang.org/x/tools/cmd/benchstat) - A command-line tool for analyzing benchmarks and printing pretty reports 📊

 ## 📚 References